itdesign/kubernetes-workshop/docs/tutorial/00-get-started/04-architecture.md

 ## Overall architecture

-The app basically consists of three services, the backend, a frontend and the database.
+The app basically consists of three services: the backend, a frontend and the database.

 ![Architecture of services](04-service-architecture.svg)